 The most important festival of Bissau is its annual carnival.
 It is mostly celebrated in February, four days before Lent, though only a minority of the population is Christian.
 The hundreds of tribes that live in Guinea Bissau show off their culture at this time.
 The members of the tribe hire boats or trucks.
 They dress you in their traditional costumes of shells, leaves, cow horns, and blown-up spined husk of boxfish.
 They pour into the city from different corners of the country.
 This is one of the most vibrant cultural celebrations in all of Africa.

 There is not much to see in Bissau except take excursions to one of the gorgeous beaches or national parks.
 Some of the attractions of the city are as follows.

 - The Presidential Palace and the surrounding area are nice for a walk as you can see signs of Portuguese occupation.
 However, the city shows unmistakable signs of not having fully recovered from the war and civil unrest.

 - The old colonial center is located at Bissau Velho, though it is not very active now.
 The prison with the pink flower is one of the popular spots here.

 Bissau offers a number of accommodation choices.
-The Azalai 24 Septembro on Avenue Pansau Na Isna, Hotel Ancar in Avenue Oswald Vieira, Hotel Malaika in Rua Justino Lopez and Aparthotel Labato in Avenue Pansau Na Isna are good clean hotels with a high level of service.
+The Azalai 24 Setembro on Avenue Pansau Na Isna, Hotel Ancar in Avenue Oswald Vieira, Hotel Malaika in Rua Justino Lopez, and Aparthotel Labato in Avenue Pansau Na Isna are good clean hotels with a high level of service.
 These are the expensive options.
-You can also go for budget hotels like Pensao Creole located in the heart of the city, Pension Central near the port or Hotel Kaliste.
+You can also go for budget hotels like Pensao Creole located in the heart of the city, Pension Central near the port, or Hotel Kaliste.